according to the Times Higher Education’s ranking of the latest REF results (2021).

 You will be based in the Department of History of Art which is on Campus West.

-Most of your contact hours will be in Campus West, with some additional teaching on Campus East and at King's Manor in the city.
+Your contact hours will be divided between Vanbrugh College on Campus West, and King's Manor in the city centre.

 We use varied assessments to develop and evaluate your different strengths.
 Our assessments include: